Exploring the Bitfinity Blockchain: A Comprehensive Testnet Tutorial

 The block explorer will display detailed information about the transaction, including the sender and recipient addresses, the amount of tokens transferred, and the current status of the transaction (pending, confirmed, or failed).

-This process helps you understand how the BFT tokens can be transferred between accounts and how to track the transactions using the block explorer.
+This process helps you understand how the BTF tokens can be transferred between accounts and how to track the transactions using the block explorer.

 Bitfinity Network Details